NORTHEASTERN SKATES PAST COLGATE, 5-0

-Junior forward Casey Pickett scored two goals for the Huskies
+Junior forward Casey Pickett scores twice for Huskies

 Northeastern women's hockey completed a perfect opening weekend on Saturday with a dominating 5-0 win over the Colgate Raiders.
 Junior tri-captain Casey Pickett netted her second and third goals of the season, while senior Florence Schelling dominated between the pipes for her first shutout of the season.